MAGNUS HEYSTEK: Five years later, and I was right!

-On June 11 2020, almost five years ago, Business Day published an article focusing on me and my views on choosing between offshore and onshore equity markets for personal investments.
+On June 11 2020, almost five years ago, the Financial Mail published an article focusing on me and my views on choosing between offshore and onshore equity markets for personal investments.

 The headline on a balanced article “How Magnus Heystek became SA’s Dr Doom” was more alarmist, earning me a moniker that to this day hasn’t been completely erased and raising chuckles whenever and wherever it is used.